fsoft-ailab/Data-Competition/README.md

 Therefore, each participant need to build the best possible dataset by relabeling incorrect labels, splitting train/val, augmentation tips, adding new dataset, etc.

-* In training process, Early Stopping method with patience setten to 100 is used to keep track of validation set's wAP@0.5.
+* In training process, Early Stopping method with patience setten to 100 iterations is used to keep track of validation set's wAP@0.5.
 Detail about wAP@0.5 metric:
 <p align="center">
 wAP@0.5 = weighted_AP@0.5 = 0.2 * AP50_w + 0.3 * AP50_nw + 0.5 * AP50_wi

-Where, \
-AP50_w: \
-AP50_nw:
-AP50_wi:
 </p>

+   Where, </br>
+   AP50_w: AP50 on valid mask boxes </br>
+   AP50_nw: AP50 on non-mask boxes </br>
+   AP50_wiAP50 on invalid mask boxes </br>

 * The wAP@0.5 metric is also used as the main metric to evaluate participant's submission on private testing set.